 Even though there was a little success, it definitely wasn’t the right way to go about it.
 We’ve sent out a few samples & were in touch with a couple of distributors that were kind of interested, but it still looked like a long shot.

 A decision was made to go to the US & Canada and get the stuff done in person.
 The plan was that my business partner would be in Toronto for 3 weeks, I’d join him there during the 1st week and then I was meant to go to Los Angeles for the remaining 2 weeks.

 To be honest, I didn’t think it was really necessary to go there in person, we have emails and phones and after all, we live in the 21st century.
 I thought that whatever there is to be done, it can be done over the phone/email.

 The first week in Toronto went pretty well, but the other 2 in Los Angeles had to be cut short right at the beginning – the whole world started to freak out about the coronavirus, the flights were being canceled and airports (in Europe) and borders closed or restricted.
 I got nothing done in LA & went home ASAP.

 Unfortunately, the EU-US-CAN borders are still closed and it’s very hard to say how long it will take until things get back to normal.
 And even when they do, who knows how the new normal will look like.
 The importing is probably done.

 It’s pretty unfortunate because it looked like it could actually work.
-Even if we only got to the few containers per year stage there was a lot of money to be made.
+There was a lot of money to be made even if we only got to the few containers per year stage.

 The huge advantage of this business is that once you get it going and establish the distribution there’s not that much you have to do & it’s just about how many other products you want to bring there.